Bach Flower Essences for Canine Socialization and Sociability

 Proper puppy socialization includes a variety of pleasant experiences with adults, children, new places, sights, sounds and more, before leaving for their new homes.

-Fear, timidity, and lack of confidence
+Bach flower essences that reduce fear, timidity, and lack of confidence in dogs

 Fear and timidity are undoubtedly the primary roadblocks to ease of socialization.
 That said, a degree of initial caution in new situations is most often nothing to be concerned about; most pups will outgrow this behavior, with repeated pleasant experiences.
 For pups with persistent fearfulness or lack of confidence, these flower essences may help “grease the wheels” of your socialization experiences.